marcusoftnet/marcusoftnet.github.io/_posts/2012-12-04-autonomy-in-action-school-kids.md

 teachers out in no time.
 Instead we release the imagination and power in letting them find their own way.

-But often, especially in big organisations, we fall back to command and control.
+But often, especially in big organizations, we fall back to command and control.
 "It's just not safe to let them run around doing whatever they want" seems to be the thinking.